MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 We only consider $\textbf{reduced}$ plabic graphs which can be also seen to be in one to one correspondance to WSC's that are maximal with respect to inclusion.
 For more details we referr to TODO.

-## Weakly separated collections
+## Creating a weakly separated collection

-In this section we will learn how to create and use a WSC.

 !!! compat "Vectors instead of sets"
     In this package we use vecors in place of sets, although WSC's are by definition sets of $k$-sets.